tildeeine/secure-network-project/README.md

 ip addr show enp0s9
 ip addr show enp0s10
 ```
-These commands display the network configurations for the different interfaces for the VM.
+These commands display the network configurations for the different interfaces we set up for the VM.
 The provisioning script should set up the enp0s9 interface with the IP address `192.168.0.10`, enp0s10 interface as `192.168.1.10`, and the enp0s8 interface with the address `192.168.2.10`.

 #### Database Server